360klacy/MyRecycler/README.md

 Have no fear, R-Waste is here!
 Simply sign up, choose your desired recyclables, pick up time, and there you have it, you just saved the world!
 All superheroes don’t wear capes but with R-Waste you can save OUR world!

-The goal of this application is to assist waste management companies provide quick quotes and schedule waste pick up for consumers - think Uber but for waste removal.
+<strong>The goal of this application is to assist waste management companies provide quick quotes and schedule waste pick up for consumers - think Uber but for waste removal.</strong>

 ### Ticket Lifecycle
  1. Consumer submits a ticket with their waste removal requirements